History of Ferencvárosi TC: Jansen era (2024)

+Keane era (2025–present)

 On 31 December 2024, Pascal Jansen resigned and left the club for New York City FC.
 On 6 January 2025, Robbie Keane was appointed as the manager of the club.
 Keane's assistant coaches included Phil Hudson and Rory Delap.
 On 23 January 2025, Keane debuted with a 2–0 defeat from Eintracht Frankfurt at the Waldstadion in the league phase of the Europa League.
 Keane's home debut ended with a 4–3 victory over AZ Alkmaar.
 Finally, Ferencváros finished in the 17th position in the league phase and qualified for the knock-out stage.
 On 2 February 2025, Keane's first league match ended with a goalless draw against MTK Budapest FC in the Örökrangadó.
 After a 2–2 draw against Zalaegerszegi TE at the ZTE Arena, Keane's Ferencváros suffered their first defeat in the Nemzeti Bajnokság I on 9 February 2025, when Ferencváros were defeated 1–0 by Puskás Akadémia FC at the Pancho Aréna.
 Kubatov met former Ferencváros manager, Cherchesov, at the Pancho Aréna.
 Puskás Akadémia also overtook Ferencváros on the table of the 2024–25 Nemzeti Bajnokság I season.
 Finally, Ferencváros won the season on the last game day by beating Győr 2-1 away.
 During the 2025 summer transfer window, Ferencváros sold Adama Traoré to Gençlerbirliği S.K., while Matheus Saldanha to Al Wasl F.C..
 The purchases included Bence Ötvös from Paksi FC, Jonathan Levi from Puskás Akadémia, Callum O'Dowda from Cardiff City, Gabi Kanichowsky from Maccabi Tel Aviv, and Toon Raemaekers from Mechelen.